boazblake/open-secret-legislator/README.md

-# WuHan Virus Epidemic in USA
+# Legislators in USA

-using mithril-js and plotly
+using mithril-js and chartjs